kenballus/smtp-garden/README.md

   - File system permission management:
     - Server start scripts in each Docker image should take care of file system and volume permissions (see "Deployment:Host Environment" above)
     - Without root on host, you may not be able to directly access volume contents while a container is running (without `exec`ing into the container)
-- Shells scripts
+- Shell scripts
   - `shownew.sh` to list (and optionally print contents of) files in `Maildir/new` directories
+  - `diffnew.sh` finds files in `Maildir/new` directories and diffs them
-  - `markread.sh` to move all emails from `Maildir/new/` to `Maildir/cur/` directories
+  - `markread.sh` to move emails between `Maildir/new/` and `Maildir/cur/` directories
   - `purge.sh` will delete all volume files not called `.gitignore`.

 ## Issues/Troubleshooting